f5devcentral/ansible-role-bigiq_pinning_deploy_objects/README.md

 This role currently supports only SSL Certificates and Keys.

-If you are interested for other type of objects, `open an issue on GitHub`_.
+If you are interested for other type of objects, [open an issue on GitHub](https://github.com/f5devcentral/ansible-role-bigiq_pinning_deploy_objects/issues).

-.. _Open an issue on GitHub: https://github.com/f5devcentral/ansible-role-bigiq_pinning_deploy_objects/issues

 ## Requirements